apason/ttk-15/doc/machine/readme.md

 register, it behaves like theres 0 in it. (r0 is not zeroed, it just behaves like that)

 NOTE!
-In low level calculation of second operand ALLWAYS works like this!
+In low level calculation of second operand ALWAYS works like this!
 See notes in compilers readme!

 instructions are: (second column is value in hexadecimal)